ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   // ...

 The ``InstallExternalController()`` function configures the controller node as a "ghost node" on the simulator.
-The net device created at the controller node (``ctrlDev``) is returned by the function and the user is responsible to bind it to the ``TapBridge`` device so it will appear as if it were actually replacing the TAP device in the Linux.
-The default configuration expects an OpenFlow controller running on the local machine at port 6653 (the IP address is automatically set by the helper).
+This function returns the net device created at the controller node (``ctrlDev``), and the user is responsible for binding it to the ``TapBridge`` device, so it appears as if it were replacing the TAP device in the Linux.
+The default configuration expects that the OpenFlow controller is running on the local machine at port 6653 (the helper automatically sets the IP address).
 Users can modify the local port number setting the ``OFSwitch13ExternalHelper::Port`` attribute.

 This example was tested with the Floodlight 1.2 controller (http://www.projectfloodlight.org) running on the local machine.
-Consistent behavior is observed once sufficient time elapses (say 3 to 5 minutes) between any two executions.
+Consistent behavior was observed once sufficient time elapses (say 3 to 5 minutes) between any two executions.

 Examples